J.P. Wiser's Whisky: Distillery

 Since the 1980s, J.P.
 Wiser's Whisky has been distilled and bottled at the Hiram-Walker & Sons distillery in Windsor, Ontario and aged in the Pike Creek area of Lakeshore.
-Hiram Walker & Sons has the largest distillery capacity in North America with 39 fermenters, producing approximately 55 million liters of absolute alcohol and 60 - 70% of all Canadian whisky.
+Hiram Walker & Sons has the largest distillery capacity in North America with 39 fermenters, producing approximately 55 million litres of absolute alcohol and 60 - 70% of all Canadian whisky.
 About 75% of this whisky is sold to independent bottlers in Canada and abroad.

-The manufacturing process distills 180,000 liters of alcohol every 24 hours and operates 24 hours a day, five days a week and every second weekend to produce a variety of alcohol products.
+The manufacturing process distills 180,000 litres of alcohol every 24 hours and operates 24 hours a day, five days a week and every second weekend to produce a variety of alcohol products.
 In a year, the facilities handle more than five million cases of spirits.
 Hiram Walker & Sons holds 1.6 million barrels of spirits in their maturing warehouse, which are blended and eventually bottled on four high-speed lines.
 The distillery is the only "grain to glass" distillery in Ontario, with over 50 bottle molds available.

 In recent years, the distillery has launched environmental initiatives, including reducing the amount of water diverted to waste by 60%, reducing wastewater contaminant by 90% and reducing overall energy consumption by 40%.